Introduction

 Toxins

 Understanding what not to do is as crucial as knowing the best practices.
-One of the most detrimental activities a website can engage in is malicious behaviour.
-Acts such as phishing, distributing trojans, malware, or hacking can lead to immediate blacklisting, as search engines prioritise user safety above all.
-Equally damaging is the use of poor-quality content.
-Websites that resort to automated or generated content, scrape content from other platforms, or employ doorway pages designed solely for search engines risk severe penalties.
+One of the most detrimental activities is malicious behaviour, such as phishing or distributing malware, which leads to immediate blacklisting.
+Equally damaging is the use of poor-quality content, automated or generated content, or scraping content from other platforms.

 User experience remains at the forefront of SEO considerations.
 Websites cluttered with ads or those that deploy intrusive interstitials not only deter users but also face ranking demotions.
-Intellectual property violations, such as hosting pirated content, can lead to flagging or outright removal from search results.
-Some outdated tactics, like obfuscating keywords to make them invisible to users or stuffing content with excessive keywords, are now easily detected and penalised.
-Furthermore, while building genuine backlinks remains a cornerstone of SEO, schemes like buying links or spamming blogs can result in significant penalties.
+Outdated tactics, like keyword stuffing or buying links, are now easily detected and penalised.
 It’s essential to navigate the SEO world with integrity and a focus on providing genuine value to users.

 Content Silos / Content Hubs

 Imagine a tree.
-The trunk represents the main topic of your content hub, known as the pillar content.
-This is a comprehensive guide on a broad subject.
+The trunk represents the main topic of your content hub (the pillar content).
 Branching out from this trunk are smaller branches, representing specific subtopics or cluster contents.
 These branches are interconnected, symbolising the internal links that keep you within this content ecosystem.

 A handy guide on ahrefs.com about the topic: SEO Silo Structure with some sobering ideas and alternatives.